-- You must have Medicare Part A and Part B to buy a Medigap policy. - If you have a Medicare Advantage Plan but are planning to return to Original Medicare, you can apply for a Medigap policy before your coverage ends.
-The Medigap insurer can sell it to you as long as you're leaving the plan.
-Ask that the new policy start no later than when your Medicare Advantage Plan enrollment ends, so you'll have continuous coverage. - Plans E, H, I, and J are no longer for sale, but you can generally keep these plans if you already have one. - You pay the private insurance company a monthly premium for your Medigap policy in addition to the monthly Part B premium that you pay to Medicare. - A Medigap policy only covers one person.
-If you and your spouse both want Medigap coverage, you each will have to buy separate Medigap policies. - When you have your Open Enrollment Period you can buy a Medigap policy from any insurance company that's licensed in your state. - If you want to buy a Medigap policy, see page 11 to review the benefit choices.
+- You must have Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) to buy a Medigap policy. - If you have a Medicare Advantage Plan (like an HMO or PPO) but are planning to return to Original Medicare, you can apply for a Medigap policy before your coverage ends.
+The Medigap insurer can sell it to you as long as you're leaving the Plan.
+Ask that the new Medigap policy start when your Medicare Advantage Plan enrollment ends, so you'll have continuous coverage. - You pay the private insurance company a premium for your Medigap policy in addition to the monthly Part B premium you pay to Medicare. - A Medigap policy only covers one person.
+If you and your spouse both want Medigap coverage, you each will have to buy separate Medigap policies. - When you have your Medigap Open Enrollment Period, you can buy a Medigap policy from any insurance company that's licensed in your state. - If you want to buy a Medigap policy, see page 11 for an overview of the basic benefits covered by different Medigap policies to review the benefit choices.
 Then, follow the "Steps to Buying a Medigap Policy" on pages 25-30. - If you want to drop your Medigap policy, write your insurance company to cancel the policy and confirm it's cancelled.
 Your agent can't cancel the policy for you. - Any standardized Medigap policy is guaranteed renewable even if you have health problems.
 This means the insurance company can't cancel your Medigap policy as long as you pay the premium. - Different insurance companies may charge different premiums for the same exact policy.
 As you shop for a policy, be sure you're comparing the same policy (for example, compare Plan A from one company with Plan A from another company). - Some states may have laws that may give you additional protections.